Guidelines for decision making

 NAB’s Disclosure Committee, comprised of senior executives, has primary responsibility regarding NAB’s disclosure obligations.
 The Group Executive, Legal & Commercial Services (or applicable delegate) is responsible for all communications with the relevant stock exchanges on which the securities of the Group are listed.
 All releases to the ASX and other relevant stock exchanges are made available on our website.

-For more information see the Group Disclosure & External Communication Policy (PDF, 212KB).
+For more information see the Group Disclosure & External Communication Policy (PDF, 211KB), opens in new window.

 Inclusion and diversity